zydou/arti/doc/dev/notes/onion-service-notes.md

 `DIR/onion_service_non_anonymous`: present if this is a non-anonymous service.

+`DIR/ob_config`: present if this is an onion balance input; contains a "master onion address key" which is one level higher than the KP_hs_id used for the onion address of this service.
+We can defer this until we add onionbalance support.

 It's absolutely necessary to support making `KS_hs_id` persistent, or we can't create the same onion service over time.
 The other stuff can be read or written in other ways, though maintaining the current interface